As Figure 13-1 shows, Chef Server provides a way to store shared, global data between nodes using data bags.

 Run

-to check to see if the new user account got created.
-Make sure you exit
+kitchen converge and then kitchen login to check to see if the new user account got created.
+Make sure you exit back out to the host prompt when you are done.

 You should notice that an account for

-databag.
+eve got created.
+Your recipe is data driven, based on the list of users maintained in the users databag.
 Whenever that list changes, a node will pick up the change on its next scheduled Chef run.
 You didn’t have to change the recipe to get a new user account created.Encrypted Data Bags

 Data bag items can be encrypted with a shared key in order to store private information on Chef Server in a secure fashion.
 Examples of secrets that you might want to store in an encrypted databag include: